-Vermont offers a Free Fishing Day on the fourth Saturday in January, when anyone, resident or nonresident, may go fishing in Vermont without a fishing license.
+Vermont offers a Free Fishing Day on the last Saturday in January, when anyone, resident or nonresident, may go fishing in Vermont without a fishing license.
 If you are interested in introducing your family to ice fishing this winter, here are some tips to help get you started.

 Safety should always be your primary concern.
 There’s an inherent risk walking on frozen water, but risks can be minimized with a little knowledge and common sense.

 - As a general guideline, 3½ to 4 inches of clear ice is required for a person on foot, and 8 inches for a snowmobile or ATV.
 Double the thickness if the ice is white or opaque and not consistently clear throughout.